Wisdom & Conscious Living

 To understand the processes in time that all the above go through

-To find the moral compass that can provide direction in all our inner work, and produce a life of virtue and moral growth
+To find the moral compass that can provide direction in all of our inner work and produce a life of virtue and moral growth

-The ability to take all of the above and apply to our lives in meaningful and measureable ways, to create lives of meaning and tranformation
+The ability to take all the above and apply it to our lives in meaningful and measurable ways, to create lives of meaning and transformation

 A key to wisdom is conscious living, that is, the ability to live with constant awareness that nearly all moments in life are filled with the potential to apply all of the above.

-To further this mission, we will offer classes, seminars and other programs that will teach the various aspects of spiritual formation (forming life around the concerns of the spirit) and moral psychology (psychology that is directed not only to relieve suffering but also lead to moral growth).
+We offer classes, seminars and other programs that will teach the various aspects of wisdom, spiritual formation (forming life around the concerns of the spirit) and moral psychology (psychology that is directed not only to relieve suffering but also leads to moral growth).

-During my Shabbat morning teaching, 10 AM, I always touch on some issue of wisdom and spiritual psychology
+During my Friday night teaching, 7 PM PST, and Shabbat morning teaching, 10:30 AM PST, I always touch on some issue of wisdom and spiritual psychology.